chef/chef-web-docs/chef_master/source/windows.rst

              * Windows Management Framework (WMF) 5.0 February Preview (or higher), which includes Windows PowerShell 5.0.10018.0 (or higher).
              * The ``RefreshMode`` configuration setting in the Local Configuration Manager must be set to ``Disabled``.

-               **NOTE:** Starting with the chef-client 12.6 release, this requirement applies only for versions of Windows PowerShell earlier than 5.0.10586.0.
-The latest version of Windows Management Framework (WMF) 5 has relaxed the limitation that prevented the chef-client from running in non-disabled refresh mode.
+               **NOTE:** Starting with the Chef Client 12.6 release, this requirement applies only for versions of Windows PowerShell earlier than 5.0.10586.0.
+The latest version of Windows Management Framework (WMF) 5 has relaxed the limitation that prevented the Chef Infra Client from running in non-disabled refresh mode.

              * The **dsc_script** resource  may not be used in the same run-list with the **dsc_resource**.
 This is because the **dsc_script** resource requires that ``RefreshMode`` in the Local Configuration Manager be set to ``Push``, whereas the **dsc_resource** resource requires it to be set to ``Disabled``.

-               **NOTE:** Starting with the chef-client 12.6 release, this requirement applies only for versions of Windows PowerShell earlier than 5.0.10586.0.
-The latest version of Windows Management Framework (WMF) 5 has relaxed the limitation that prevented the chef-client from running in non-disabled refresh mode, which allows the Local Configuration Manager to be set to ``Push``.
+               **NOTE:** Starting with the Chef Client 12.6 release, this requirement applies only for versions of Windows PowerShell earlier than 5.0.10586.0.
+The latest version of Windows Management Framework (WMF) 5 has relaxed the limitation that prevented the Chef Infra Client from running in non-disabled refresh mode, which allows the Local Configuration Manager to be set to ``Push``.

              * The **dsc_resource** resource can only use binary- or script-based resources.
 Composite DSC resources may not be used.